TVO: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

 In August 2010, TVO began broadcasting in high-definition via a direct-to-cable HD feed.
 TVO commenced over-the-air HD broadcasting in August 2011, in compliance with the CRTC regulations.
 Except for Belleville, Chatham and Cloyne, TVO's transmitters are located within mandatory markets for conversion.
 Not all digital transmitters are currently broadcasting in high definition.

 The Belleville, Chatham and Cloyne transmitters were converted to digital on new frequencies (but without high-definition, an on-channel program guide or other DTV-specific features), as channels 52 to 69 were being reallocated for wireless communication purposes.
-The conversion of these transmitters took place before TVO's announcement to close down its analogue transmitter network outside the mandatory markets.
+The conversion of these transmitters took place before TVO's announcement to close down its analog transmitter network outside the mandatory markets.